billbai0102/ZipNote/README.md

 # <center> ZipNotes </center>

 Our MHacks project for 2019 is a web app used to help students better utilize their notes in class.
 The theme is 'social good' and we thought finding a way to make a better learning environment would fit this theme.
+As well, we implemented the Twilio API to allow students with limited internet, such as those in third world countries, to access the notes by SMS or VoIP.

 Our goals are: